MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ## Remarks

-The class is a representation of the mathematical concept of an ordered set of values and the elements are numbered sequentially from zero.
+The class is a representation of the mathematical concept of an ordered set of values.
+Its elements are numbered sequentially from zero.
 The class is described as a *near container* because it supports some, but not all, of the capabilities that first-class sequence containers, such as [`vector`](../standard-library/vector-class.md), support.
 It differs from class template `vector` in two important ways:

 - It defines many arithmetic operations between corresponding elements of `valarray<Type>` objects of the same type and length, such as `varr_x* = cos(varr_y) + sin(varr_z)`.

-- It defines a variety of interesting ways to subscript a `valarray<Type>` object, by overloading [`operator[]`](#op_at).
+- It defines various interesting ways to subscript a `valarray<Type>` object, by overloading [`operator[]`](#op_at).

 An object of class `Type`: